nhsconnect/nhslogin/src/what-is-provisioning.md

 ---
 layout: base.njk
-title: What is account provisioning
+title: What is account provisioning?
 ---

 Account provisioning enables GP practices to set up an NHS login on behalf of a patient.